ramphands/bleachedplusplus/README.md

 ## BOM
+board:
 1x TeensyLC

+2x 14-pin pin headers.

 9x 10K linear potentiometers

+mounting HW:
-4x 10mm M2.5 female-female standoffs
+4x 10mm M2.5 female-female standoffs - to be used between the board and the top panel

-4x 5mm M2.5 male-female standoffs
+4x 5mm* M2.5 male-female standoffs  - to be used between the board and the bottom panel (*any length >3mm would be fine)

-8x M2.5 screws
+8x M2.5 5mm length screws

 ## PCBs